wrjodjana/obsidian-vault/interview/company specific interviews/extrahop networks/technical ques/minimum threads (60 mins only).md

 Extension: If the target word contains duplicate characters, how would you solve this problem?
-- It changes to become
+- It changes to become not a question about being character based but rather like position based meaning we need to know which specific character we need for the thread.